-HVAC Installers must be able to read blueprints and schematics, as well as have a working knowledge of electrical systems.
+HVAC Installers must be able to read blueprints and schematics and have a working knowledge of electrical systems.

 Installers must also be able to troubleshoot problems with these systems and make necessary repairs.

-They must also be familiar with the different types of equipment available in order to make the best recommendations for their customers.
+They must also be familiar with the different types of equipment available to make the best recommendations for their customers.

-When interviewing an HVAC installer applicant, it is important to ask questions about their experience and training.
+When interviewing an HVAC installer applicant, asking questions about their experience and training is essential.

-This will help ensure that they are qualified for the job and have the necessary skills to do the work.
+This will help ensure they are qualified and have the necessary work skills.

-By preparing in advance, you can be sure that you are getting the information that you need to make the best decision for your company.
+By preparing in advance, you can be sure you are getting the information you need to make the best decision for your company.

 Additionally, be sure to ask about their availability and whether or not they have any experience working with the specific type of system you are looking to install.